Last Updated on 11 February 2026 by Cycloscope

 Finding the perfect spot, sleeping in nature, cooking your own meal, enjoying the stars, and waking up in the wilderness.
 These are experiences you’ll carry with you forever.

-Choosing the right camping gear for your expedition marks the difference between nights amazing and memorable or horrible and restless, if you’re traveling in climatically extreme areas your very survival will depend on it.
+Choosing the right camping gear for your expedition makes the difference between nights that are amazing and memorable or nights that are horrible and restless.
+If you’re traveling in climatically extreme areas, your very survival will depend on it.

-So, if you’re planning on a warm-weather destination don’t waste too much money on that, you can find lightweight gear without selling a kidney, but if an expedition to Kazakstan in winter is what you’re up to, don’t stay too cheap.
+So, if you’re planning on a warm-weather destination, don’t waste too much money on that; you can find lightweight gear without selling a kidney, but if an expedition to Kazakhstan in winter is what you’re up to, don’t stay too cheap.

 This article is part of our series about Essential Gear for Bicycle Touring and Bikepacking